jonthorell/RetroLoversUnited/README.md

 The icon on the far right controls account related functions such as sign up, login, logout, edit profile, & delete account.

 In the middle you have the main part where you can see list of articles, categories, and interact with them using forms.
-In the above example, a list of articles by author Amy Squirrel.
+In this example, a list of articles by author Amy Squirrel.

 ![middle-part](https://github.com/jonthorell/RetroLoversUnited/blob/main/static/images/readme-files/landing_page.PNG?raw=true)